rafaelha/vscode-flamegraph/README.md

 To hide the inline annotions, right-click anywhere in the editor and select `Flamegraph: Toggle Inline Profile`.

-Additionally, on linux, macOS, and WSL,memory profiling is supported with [memray](https://github.com/bloomberg/memray).
-Here, use the command palette in VS Code (Cmd+Shift+P/Ctrl+Shift+P) to select various commands, e.g. `Flamegraph: Profile file with memray` or `Flamegraph: Profile cell with memray`.
+Additionally, on linux, macOS, and WSL, memory profiling is supported with [memray](https://github.com/bloomberg/memray).
+Use the command palette in VS Code (Cmd+Shift+P/Ctrl+Shift+P) to select , e.g., `Flamegraph: Profile file with memray` or `Flamegraph: Profile cell with memray` in Jupyter notebooks.